tonybebawy/d3-circle-collision/README.md

 <a href="#circleCollision" name="circleCollision">#</a> <b>circleCollision</b>(*circles*)

 takes in a selection of circles and returns an array of objects.
-Each object in the array represents a group in which the circles collide and contains the coordinates of collisions and the combined data in the form of an array of the collided circles
+Each object in the array represents a group in which the circles collide and contains the collision coordinates and the combined data in the form of an array of the collided circles